cbrightly/content/nautilus/wiki/exchanges_en.md

 Providers’ index algorithms weight different data points in proprietary ways to show information they regard as meaningful.

-One important example is Challenger Deep’s ‘[Fear Index](LINK)', which displays a chart of multiple factors that could determine bitcoin price movements – which are not always obvious.
+One important example is Kaiko’s ‘[Fear Index](LINK)', which displays a chart of multiple factors that could determine bitcoin price movements – which are not always obvious.

 Another example is bitcoin VC firm Pantera Capital’s weekly ‘[BitIndex](https://panteracapital.com/bitindex/)' which is calculated from seven data points including Wikipedia views, hashrate, merchant adoption, transaction volumes and Google searches.

-**_*Note: Companies mentioned as examples in this guide should not be viewed as an endorsement by Challenger Deep.
+**_*Note: Companies mentioned as examples in this guide should not be viewed as an endorsement by Kaiko.
 Users should engage in their own research before trusting funds to any product or service._**